habedi/PracticalMachineLearning/README.md

 * [AIX360](http://aix360.mybluemix.net/): An explainable AI (XAI) toolkit to interpret Machine Learning models
 * [Catalyst](https://catalyst-team.github.io/catalyst/): Catalyst is a tool for making Deep Learning experiments on PyTorch reproducible
 * [TensorFlowJS](https://www.tensorflow.org/js): TensorFlowJS is a JavaScript library to use TensorFlow models in web applications in the browser
-* [Kst](https://kst-plot.kde.org/): Kst is a handy data visualization tool from KDE project
+* [Kst](https://kst-plot.kde.org/): Kst is a handy data visualisation tool from KDE project
 * [AMIDST](http://www.amidsttoolbox.com/): AMIDST is a Java software toolbox for probabilistic modelling of data
-* [LIBFFM](https://www.csie.ntu.edu.tw/~cjlin/libffm/): "LIBFFM is an open source tool for field-aware factorization machines (FFM)"; people won a few real-world data science challenge in Kaggle
+* [LIBFFM](https://www.csie.ntu.edu.tw/~cjlin/libffm/): "LIBFFM is an open-source tool for field-aware factorisation machines (FFM)"; people won a few real-world data science challenges in Kaggle
 * [jLDADMM](https://github.com/datquocnguyen/jLDADMM): A Java package for LDA and DMM topic modelling

 ## My Favourites